 Mattala Rajapaksa (formerly Hambantota) International Airport, Sri Lanka

-The Hambantota International Airport (HIA), also known as Mattala Rajapaksa International Airport (MRIA), is the second international airport in Sri Lanka.
-The airport is named after the country's President, Mahinda Rajapaksa.
-The airport is located in Hambantota city, 241km southeast of Sri Lanka's capital city, Colombo, and is operated by Sri Lanka's Airport and Aviation Services.
+Hambantota International Airport (HIA), also known as Mattala Rajapaksa International Airport (MRIA), is the second international airport in Sri Lanka.
+The airport is named after the country's president, Mahinda Rajapaksa.
+The airport is located in Hambantota, 241km south-east of Sri Lanka's capital city, Colombo, and is operated by Sri Lanka's Airport and Aviation Services.

-The airport has the capacity to handle one million passengers per year and is expected to handle five million passengers, 50,000t of cargo and 6,250 air traffic operations per annum by 2028.
+The airport has the capacity to handle one million passengers a year and is expected to handle five million passengers, 50,000t of cargo and 6,250 air traffic operations per annum by 2028.

-An automated fuel hydrant system and a state-of-art aviation refueling terminal were opened at the airport in 2014.
-The fuel hydrant system is located within the apron and was constructed by China Harbour Engineering Company (CHEC) with an investment of $7m.
-The aviation refueling terminal and the interconnecting pipelines of 1.2km length were built by Amana Pipeline Construction, a company based in Dubai, with an investment of $31m.
+An automated fuel hydrant system and a state-of-art aviation refuelling terminal were opened at the airport in 2014.
+The fuel hydrant system is located within the apron and was constructed by China Harbour Engineering Company (CHEC) with a $7m investment.
+The aviation refuelling terminal and the 1.2km-long interconnecting pipelines were built by Dubai-based Amana Pipeline Construction with a $31m investment.

 Construction details of HIA

 The airport was built in an area of 2,000ha, with funding from the Chinese government.
 The airport construction is divided into two phases.
-The construction of Phase-1 began in 2009 and covered an area of 800ha.
-Phase-1 included the construction of basic airport facilities, runway, apron, passenger and cargo terminals, taxi way, access roads and other facilities.
+Covering an area of 800ha, phase one began in 2009 and included the construction of basic airport facilities, a runway, an apron, passenger and cargo terminals, taxi way, access roads and other facilities.

-The Phase-2 development, named Hambantota International Airport Expansion and Facilities Upgrading Project, was awarded to China Harbour Engineering Company (CHEC) in 2013.
+The construction of phase one was completed in 2012 and the airport was officially opened in March 2013 by the president.
+The phase two development, named Hambantota International Airport Expansion and Facilities Upgrading Project, was awarded to China Harbour Engineering Company (CHEC) in 2013.
 The project was funded through a $100m concessional loan lent by Export-Import Bank of China.

-The expansion includes upgrading of hangar and airport facilities, construction of new parallel taxiway, a new cargo apron parking stand and cargo taxiway, a new hangar, and expansion of airport terminal.
-The Phase-2 expansion is expected to be completed by 2016.
+The expansion includes upgraded hangar, airport terminal and facilities, as well as the construction of new parallel taxiway, a new cargo apron parking stand, taxiway and hangar.
+Phase two is expected to be completed by 2017.

-The passenger terminal at HIA is spread over 10,000 square metres with a number of facilities including one million ft2 duty-free area.
-It has 12 check-in counters (10 international and two domestic) with inline baggage screening, 10 emigration and 10 immigration desks, two contact gates and two passenger boarding bridges.
+The passenger terminal at HIA is spread across 10,000m² with a number of facilities, including a duty-free area measuring one million square feet.
+It has 12 check-in counters (ten international and two domestic) with inline baggage screening, ten emigration and ten immigration desks, two contact gates and two passenger boarding bridges.

-The terminal also has three lounges - Business lounge, VIP lounge and VVIP lounge.
-The completion of Phase-2 will add 26 international check-in counters, eight domestic check-ins, 14 contact gates and 28 passenger boarding gates to the terminal.
+The terminal also has three lounges, namely Business lounge, VIP lounge and VVIP lounge.
+The completion of phase two will add 26 international check-in counters, eight domestic check-ins, 14 contact gates and 28 passenger boarding gates to the terminal.

-In addition, the airport has two taxiways namely Taxiway Alpha (code F) and taxiway Bravo (code C).
-The Alpha taxiway is 370m long and 60m wide while the Bravo taxiway is 362.5m long and 25m wide.
+The airport also has two taxiways, namely Taxiway Alpha (code F) and taxiway Bravo (code C).
+Alpha is 370m-long and 60m-wide while Bravo is 362.5m-long and 25m-wide.